Changissnz/selfinterest/README.md

-influence labeled that particular human being a specific adjective, members of the sphere of influence, in turn, believe the human being to have done those particular things, without anything close to being as real as the direct experience that can be recalled by cognitive instruments of healthy structure, such as human brains.
+influence labeled that particular human being a specific adjective, members of the sphere of influence, in turn, believe the human being to have done those particular things, without anything close to being as real as the direct experience that can be recalled by cognitive instruments of healthy structure, such as functioning human brains.

 ## More on philosophies of self-interest #15